Kubernetes-Succinctly/remind-me-v3/Readme.md

 docker build -t remind-me-api .
 ```

 Execute the following command to start a container named `remind-me-api-c` using the image that you previously generated for the Web API application.
 You will need to map a directory available on your system and mount it as a volume on the container.
 Follow the steps mentioned in this link to see how you can do so on your system: https://docs.docker.com/storage/volumes/.
-The following command assumes that system directory **C:/data** can be mapped to a volume on docker.
+The following command assumes that system directory **C:/data** is mapped to a volume on docker.

 ```
 docker run -d -e dbPath=/data/Reminder.db -v C:/data:/data -p 8081:80 --name remind-me-api-c remind-me-api